alazaroc/blog-web-code/_posts/en/2024-10-10-why-the-aws-well-architected-framework-really-matters.md

 ## 2. Why is this Framework important?

-Here’s why it’s (really) worth applying the Framework:
+Here's why it's (really) worth applying the Framework:

 1. AWS created it to help you **identify what a good cloud architecture looks like**.
-2. It’s **based on best practices**, not only from AWS, but applicable to any cloud environment.
+2. It's **based on best practices**, not only from AWS, but applicable to any cloud environment.
 3. It guides you toward an architecture that is `secure`, `efficient`, `resilient`, `scalable`, `cost-optimized`, and more `sustainable`.
 4. It helps you **detect risks** before they turn into problems.